 The metropolis that never sleeps

-In addition to its famous football teams ( Manchester United and Manchester City ), one of the most important aspects of Manchester is, indeed, his own nightlife : not surprisingly, the city is often referred to as “Madchester" (" Mad” in English it means crazy) because it is very busy and has a thousand facets.
+In addition to its famous football teams ( Manchester United and Manchester City ), one of the most important aspects of Manchester is, in fact, its nightlife : it is no coincidence that the city is often referred to by the nickname of "Madchester" (" Mad” in English means crazy) because it is very lively and has a thousand facets.

-The districts of nightlife in Manchester
+The nightlife districts in Manchester

 Clubs and discos in Manchester